 This ClearVoice persona is a short and sweet example of a B2B persona.
-It describes who John is and offers necessary details regarding his job position and his ability to make decisions at his firm.
+It describes who John is and offers necessary details regarding his job position and ability to make decisions at his firm.

 Also, you need to work out your customer’s pain points and also their psychographics.

 You can find the interests of your audience using Google Analytics.
 Go to Audience >> Interests >> Overview

 Once you are aware of what actions you want your prospects to take, who they are, and from where they find or consume your content, it’s time for you to create some good content for them.

 Your main motive should be that you need to be useful to your prospects.
 You can think about 50 various content ideas that will be really very helpful.
 Once you have your ideas, smash it down to at least half the number.
 Simply cut off the hardest to create, the least useful ones, and maybe even the lamest ideas from your stock.
 You have to commit to creating the content that will survive the cut.